drblallo/rlc/docs/sphinx_doc/4hammer.md

 ## Self configuring UI

 One of the objective of the Rulebook is to be able to modify rules and have the UI automatically adapt to them.
 We achieve this using the language [action classes](./language_tour.md#action-statements-classes).
-Here is a example, the godot script that handles the [game board](https://github.com/rl-language/4Hammer/blob/master/scripts/boardl.gd#L22) so that whenever a action related to selecting the board is possible, the elegible locations glow yellow.
+Here is a example, the godot script that handles the [game board](https://github.com/rl-language/4Hammer/blob/master/scripts/boardl.gd#L22) so that whenever an action related to selecting the board is possible, the eligible locations glow yellow.

 ```godot
 # triggers after every action